URV-cheminformatics/PDB-CAT/README.md

 In addition to the output folders, the code also generates three CSV files:

-*Data_Covalent*: This file contains information about covalent interactions between the protein and the ligand, including the bond type, bond length, and the atoms involved in the bond.
+*Data_Covalent*: This file contains information about covalent link between the protein and the ligand, including the information line (LINK line) in the PDB files.

-*Data_No-Bond*: This file contains information about unbound proteins, including the root-mean-square deviation (RMSD) of the protein structure and the presence of any pockets or cavities.
+*Data_No-Bond*: This file contains information about non-covalent bond between the protein and the ligand, including the information line (HET line) in the PDB files.

-*Data_Non-Covalent*: This file contains information about non-covalent interactions between the protein and the ligand, including the types of interactions (e.g., hydrogen bonds, van der Waals interactions), the distances between interacting atoms, and the orientation of the ligand in the binding site.
+*Data_Non-Covalent*: This file contains information about non-covalent bond between the protein and ions, solvents or pseudopeptides, including the information line (HET line) in the PDB files.

 Overall, this code is designed to analyze and categorize protein-ligand complexes based on their structural and chemical features, providing useful information for drug discovery and other applications in structural biology.

-## OUTPUT

 The program outputs the following information:

-The classification of the structure (covalent, non-covalent, or no bond).
-- If the structure is classified as non-covalent, the program also reports the type of non-covalent interaction present in the structure (hydrogen bond, salt bridge, etc).
-- If the program detects a mutatiion, it reports the position of the mutation and the aminoacids change, gaps and identity %.
-Also, you can access to a csv with all no-mutated structures to check the length and gaps these.

 ![Image URL](image_documentation/Scheme.png)

 ## EXAMPLE